 - T1 C+ (Gd): may show enhancement 12

 Treatment and prognosis

 This is a progressive and often fatal disease.
-Recurrent bowel obstructions are common due to the fibrosis and adhesions.
+Recurrent bowel obstructions are commonly due to the fibrosis and adhesions in advanced disease 13.

 - 1. Brant WE, Helms CA. Fundamentals of diagnostic radiology.
 Lippincott Williams & Wilkins.
 (2007) ISBN:0781761352.
 Read it at Google Books - Find it at Amazon